Dave West

 Mineralogy (formerly GEOL 0211)

 This course covers the nature, identification, composition, and meaning of minerals and mineral assemblages.
 Introduction to crystallography, hand-specimen identification, optical mineralogy, x-ray analysis, and electron microbeam analysis.
 Laboratory: study of minerals in hand-specimen and under the polarizing microscope; use of x-ray diffraction and electron microscopy in mineral analysis.
-(One ECSC course) 3 hrs. lect./3 hrs. lab (formerly GEOL 0211)
+(Any 100-level ECSC/GEOL course) 3 hrs. lect./3 hrs. lab (formerly GEOL 0211)

 Terms Taught